Member Organizations

 - Lexology, Accounting Operations in the Laos PDR: New Application of International Standards, September 2014.

-- LCPAA, Legal Financial Reporting Framework and FRS in Laos PDR, December 2017.
+- LCPAA, Legal Financial Reporting Framework and IFRS in Laos PDR, November 2019.

 Disclaimer